tednol/radix-staking/docker_validator_guide.md

 ## Hostname

-You may want to set a different hostname to make distinguishing between your different nodes easier e.g.:
+You may want to set a different hostname to make distinguishing between your different nodes easier e.g. mainnet-1, mainnet-2, stokenet-1, e.g.
 ```
 sudo hostnamectl set-hostname mainnet-1
 ```